Upsilon-like concordance invariants from sl(n) knot cohomology: Proofs

-A proof of this can be found in the proof of Theorem 2.15 of \cite{wedrich}, which considers colored perturbed $\sl_n$ cohomology of a $(1,1)$-tangle (which for us is the diagram $D$ cut open at the basepoint).
-Specializing to the $1$-colored case and working with a general degree $n$ potential $\partial w$, Theorem 2.15 identifies the cohomology of the $\lambda$-eigenspace of the complex $\CKR(D)$ with the $\sl_m$ cohomology of $D$ where $m$ is the multiplicity of $\lambda$ as a root of $\partial w$.
-Since the $\sl_1$ cohomology of a knot is $1$-dimensional, the result follows.
+A proof of this can be found in the proof of Theorem 2.15 of \cite{wedrich}, which considers colored perturbed $\SL_n$ cohomology of a $(1,1)$-tangle (which for us is the diagram $D$ cut open at the basepoint).
+Specializing to the $1$-colored case and working with a general degree $n$ potential $\potential$, Theorem 2.15 identifies the cohomology of the $\lambda$-eigenspace of the complex $\CKR(D)$ with the $\SL_m$ cohomology of $D$ where $m$ is the multiplicity of $\lambda$ as a root of $\potential$.
+Since the $\SL_1$ cohomology of a knot is $1$-dimensional, the result follows.

 Now we know that either $[\psi(D)] = 0$ or $[\psi(D)]$ generates the $\alpha$-eigenspace.
 To see that $[\psi(D)]$ is such a generator, one could generalize arguments of Gornik's.
-We in fact deduce the result indirectly from the following proposition, whose proof in the separable potential case was given in \cite{lobb1} and \cite{wu3}, and extends to our current case with no changes. \begin{proposition} If $D_0$ and $D_1$ are two link diagrams that differ by a $1$-handle attachment, then the induced cochain map takes $\psi(D_0)$ to a non-zero multiple of $\psi(D_1)$. \end{proposition}
+We in fact deduce the result indirectly from the following proposition, whose proof in the separable potential case was given in \cite{lobb1} and \cite{wu3}, and extends to our current case with no changes. \begin{proposition} If $D_1$ is a link diagram obtained from the diagram $D_0$ by a $1$-handle attachment, then the induced cochain map takes $\psi(D_1)$ to a non-zero multiple of~$\psi(D_0)$. \end{proposition}

+\begin{remark} To be consistent with most of the literature, since we are speaking of knot \emph{cohomology} throughout this paper, we shall be thinking of the maps on the cohomology induced by link cobordism \emph{contravariantly}.
+This is essentially a stylistic choice. \end{remark}